ccao-data/data-architecture/docs/design-docs/reporting-sot.md

 ```

 Another common question is, "What is the percentage change in assessed value
 for small single-family homes in district X?"
+This would use the following
+query:

 ```sql
 SELECT *